 Many dog bite victims suffer from a condition called “post-traumatic stress disorder,” or PTSD.
 For months or years after an attack, the victim may experience flashbacks, sleeplessness or experience extreme anxiety.

 The Millar Law Firm is committed to seeking full compensation for our clients, including a full recovery for any emotional harm that a dog bite victim suffers.

 Take Legal Action After a Dog Bite

 When a dog owner fails to live up to his obligations, and a dog injures someone as a result, the bite victim can get compensation from an insurer outside of court or can file a personal injury lawsuit for damages.

-An experienced Atlanta dog bite attorney at Millar & Mixon, LLC can assist those who were bitten or attacked by a dangerous dog to understand their legal rights and to take action.
+Our experienced dog bite investigators and lawyers assist those who were bitten or attacked by a dangerous dog to know your legal rights and to take action.

-To learn more about a dog owner’s responsibilities or about how we can help after a dog bite claim, give us a call or contact us online today.
+To learn more about a dog owner’s responsibilities or about how we assist clients with a dog bite claim, give us a call or contact us online today.